SINAebrahimi99/SinaEbrahimi99/README.md

 ## About Me

-I enjoy finding system vulnerabilities, implementing security measures, and documenting processes and workflows.
+I enjoy implementing security measures, finding system vulnerabilities and documenting processes and workflows